 From Roman Guitars – “Quicksilvers are all custom guitars – no two of them are alike.
 The Quicksilver comes stock with premium tonewoods, electronics, hardware, fingerboard woods and masterbuilt workmanship.
 Our Directly Coupled Neck and pickup construction is standard on every Quicksilver, though you have a choice of set-neck construction at no extra charge.
 Quicksilver’s most popular competitor does not offer binding anywhere while we offer full binding and purfling.
 The Quicksilver will easily stand up to any guitar on the market to within 3 times its price.
 The Ed Roman Quicksilver model is a complex and rich sounding instrument that produces unique (but familiar) timbres.
 Because of the switching and coil splitting it can do glassy Stratocaster like parts and also scream like a great Les Paul.
 The Roman Quicksilver is a guitar with its own personality.”

-The body is an exotic tonewood referred to as Bocote.
+The body is solid mahogany and the top is an exotic tonewood referred to as Bocote.
 From the family Boraginaceae, Bocote grows in northern Florida, the West Indies, Central America, and southward to Brazil and Argentina.
 Its colour ranges from nearly white to golden brown, with irregular reddish to dark brown streaks.
 The grain is typically straight, but may vary from straight to streaky.
 The texture is usually fine to medium, with a somewhat oily or waxy appearance.
 It is a readily worked timber, finishing very smoothly.
 Durability is rated high.

 Neck Thickness: .80″ @ 1st /.91″ @ 12th